 Proprietary funds.
 The Town maintains two different types of proprietary funds.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The Town uses enterprise funds to account for its water pollution control facility activities.
 Internal service funds are an accounting device used to accumulate and allocate costs internally among various functions.
-The Town uses an internal service fund to account for health and dental insurance activities.
+The Town used an internal service fund to account for health and dental insurance activities.
 Because these services predominately benefit governmental rather than business-type functions, they have been included within governmental activities in the government-wide financial statements.
-The Town is no longer self-insured for health or dental insurance activities.
+The Town is no longer self-insured for health or dental insurance activities, and in 2021 the internal service fund was closed.
 See Note 10 for more information.

 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.
-The proprietary fund financial statements provide separate information for water pollution control facility which is considered to be a major fund of the Town.
+The proprietary fund financial statements provide separate information for the water pollution control facility which is considered to be a major fund of the Town.
 The internal service fund is presented as a single column in the proprietary fund financial statements.